 Before changing mortgage providers, you’ll need to look carefully at your existing lender’s exit fees and any other charges that may apply.
 There’s no such thing as a free mortgage switch – but it may still be the most advantageous option.

 Staying with your existing provider but choosing a different mortgage from them may work out to be the best and easiest option.
-You may also avoid some charges for leaving your current lender.
+This means you’ll avoid being placed on a Standard Variable Rate (SVR) and you may also save on potential charges for leaving your current lender.

-Be prepared to spend a lot of time on the phone when you decide to switch your mortgage provider – there will be lots to sort out and you’ll be dealing with two lenders.
-In some ways, switching mortgages is more complex than arranging one in the first place but just keep thinking about the money you’ll save in the long run.
+If this means switching providers, be prepared to spend a lot of time on the phone too – there will be lots to sort out and you’ll be dealing with two lenders.
+In some ways, switching mortgages is more complex than arranging one in the first place, but just keep thinking about the money you’ll save in the long run.

-Remortgaging to pay off debts may seem like a good option, with interest rates low.
+Remortgaging to pay off debts may seem like a good option, as the interest rates offered are usually lower than other types of loans.
 But be warned – a mortgage is still a loan, albeit over a longer term.
-Repaying debt in this way takes far longer and can cost more.
-Look at other ways of getting rid of the debt first.